tds333/stdconfigparser/docu/description.rst

 As you can see, these are still valid string values but if you use the "getjson" method of the parser, the value will be parsed for you and you get back the Python values.
-Comments are allowed, empty lines also as know by multi line configuration values.
+Comments are allowed, empty lines also as known by multi line configuration values.
 The user has the possibility to write it in a readable way.
 The application let Python parse the syntax in a safe way.
 This is really powerful.
 You can do nearly all complex configuration needs with it.
 Even to complex for the users.
 Keep this in mind.